 Understanding the Difference Between Low-Fidelity and High-Fidelity Wireframes

-Developing a mobile app is a lengthy process, right?
-It involves several tasks that need to be completed with regard to requirements gathering, functional or technical specifications writing, design, coding, unit testing, stress testing, alpha testing, beta testing, launch, and so on.
-So, it is vital to set things right from the start by having an appropriate blueprint (wireframe) for the app being developed.
+Developing a mobile app is a lengthy process.
+It involves several tasks that need to be completed: requirements gathering, functional or technical specifications writing, design, coding, unit testing, stress testing, alpha testing, beta testing, launch, etc. So, it is vital to set things right from the start by having an appropriate blueprint (wireframe) for the app being developed.

 The wireframes serve as a layout or design structure that guides the designers or developers of the third-party android app development companies or their iPhone counterparts that you may hire to turn your mobile app idea into reality.
-So, wireframes basically direct the designers to the right path as they go about the design and coding of the app (whether web or mobile).
-They prove useful to the designers in understanding the navigation, user interactions, and overall user experience required for a particular app’s screen design process.
+So, wireframes direct the designers to the right path as they go about the design and coding of the app (whether web or mobile).
+In addition, they prove helpful to the designers in understanding the navigation, user interactions, and overall user experience required for a particular app’s screen design process.

 But, your designers are likely to deal with two types of wireframes: low-fidelity and high-fidelity ones.
 And, it would be helpful if you understood the differences between these two types.
 So, let us dive deep and compare low-fidelity wireframes with high-fidelity ones in terms of their purpose, pros, and cons.

-Your app or software design team might opt for low-fidelity designs that involve paper sketches, whiteboard drawings or even computer images, which are drawn using some software.
-Such wireframes can be the preferred option when your team intends to make the wireframes quickly and improve the team communication (within the designers’ team as well as with the client) for a particular software development project.
+Your app or software design team might opt for low-fidelity designs involving paper sketches, whiteboard drawings, or even computer images drawn using some software.
+Such wireframes can be the preferred option when your team intends to make the wireframes quickly and improve the team communication (within the designers’ team and the client) for a particular software development project.

-Such wireframes also help your designers envisage the space required for an image through organized blocks as well as support your content writers to get a tentative estimate of the length of the different content blocks through mock content.
+Such wireframes also help your designers envisage the space required for an image through organized blocks and support your content writers to get a tentative estimate of the length of the different content blocks through mock content.

-These wireframes are more refined and comprise a variety of elements, such as images, graphics, color schemes, and logos.
+These wireframes are more refined and comprise various elements, such as images, graphics, color schemes, and logos.
 They provide a view of the life-like qualities of the design before considering the color and imagery while maintaining focus on functionality.

-Clearly, high-fidelity wireframes possess more realistic content along with specific typeface choices and have the capability to share specific information on button styles, image dimensions, and so on.
+High-fidelity wireframes possess more realistic content and specific typeface choices and can share specific information on button styles, image dimensions, and so on.